OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

       }

       // When the GitHub username changes,
-      // try to load Gists
+      // try to load gists
       $('#github-user').on('change', function(){
         $('#gist-list').empty();
         var ghUser = $('#github-user').val();